-West Virginia forced Villanova into 17 turnovers, its most since a Feb.
+West Virginia forced Villanova into 16 turnovers, its most since a Feb.
 14 loss at Providence.
-Only two came in the final minute, though, and one of those was a deliberate shot-clock violation with less than a second remaining.
+Only two came in the final minute, though, and one was a deliberate shot-clock violation with less than a second remaining.
 The Wildcats outscored the Mountaineers 36-20 in the final 11:32.

-Villanova will play either No. 2 Purdue or No. 3 Texas Tech in Sunday's regional final in Boston.
+Villanova will play No. 3 Texas Tech in Sunday's regional final in Boston.

 — Updated by Brian J. Pedersen